veekshith-gandhi/Flipkart-Project/README.md

 ## What is Flipkart?

-As you might have seen https://www.flipkart.com/, it is the most prominent eCommerce website in India and is empowering tons of Indian businesses to venture into the competitive online shopping industry.
+As you might have seen https://www.flipkart.com/ ,it is the most prominent eCommerce website in India and is empowering tons of Indian businesses to venture into the competitive online shopping industry.

 In this project we have tried to make a clone of https://www.flipkart.com/ website with our efforts and the technology stack which we learnt till now in masai school.